-The Treasurer shall be elected at the last regular meeting of the Society in each semester and shall hold office until the installation of their successor.
+- (1) The Treasurer shall be elected at the last regular meeting of the Society in each semester and shall hold office until the installation of their successor.
 The Treasurer shall collect and take charge of all funds of the Society.
-The Treasurer-shall make no disbursement unless directly authorized by the Executive Committee, and shall not make authorized disbursements exceeding the sum of fifty dollars, unless directly authorized to do so by the Society.
-The Treasurer shall keep, in a book provided for the purpose, a careful and minute account of all receipts collected and disbursements made on the Society's behalf.
+The Treasurer shall make no disbursement unless directly authorized by a majority vote of the Executive Committee, and shall not make authorized disbursements exceeding the sum of fifty dollars, unless directly authorized to do so by the Society.
+If a disbursement must occur prior to the passage of a budget for that semester, the Treasurer shall have the authority to disburse no more than three hundred dollars.
+In such cases, the Treasurer must have the unanimous consent of the Executive Committee.
+Any disbursements occurring in this manner, must be presented to the Society for approval at the next regular meeting. - (2) The Treasurer shall keep, in a book provided for the purpose, a careful and minute account of all receipts collected and disbursements made on the Society's behalf.
 This book shall be open at all times to the inspection of any Member of the Society at all reasonable times, and it shall be transmitted to the Executive Committee for auditing at times provided for in the Bylaws of the Society.
 The Treasurer shall at every meeting of the Society report to the President the names of, and object to the assignment of the floor to, all Members who are subject to the provisions of the Bylaws with reference to failure to pay any fees, dues, fines, or assessments.
-The Treasurer shall also make reports to the Society and President about the finances of the Society throughout the semester, shall ensure the continued tax-exempt status of the Society, and shall ensure all debts owed by the Society are paid in a timely manner.
+The Treasurer shall also make reports to the Society and President about the finances of the Society throughout the semester, shall ensure the continued federal and state tax-exempt status of the Society, and shall ensure all debts owed by the Society are paid in a timely manner.